tamarin-prover/tamarin-prover/manual/src/001_introduction.md

 The Tamarin prover is a powerful tool for the symbolic modeling and analysis of security protocols.
-It takes as input a security protocol, specifying the actions taken by agents running the protocol in different roles (e.g., the initiator, the responder, and the trusted key server), a specification of the adversary, and a specification of the protocol's desired properties.
+It takes as input a security protocol model, specifying the actions taken by agents running the protocol in different roles (e.g., the protocol initiator, the responder, and the trusted key server), a specification of the adversary, and a specification of the protocol's desired properties.
 Tamarin can then be used to automatically construct a proof that, even when arbitrarily many instances of the protocol's roles